 If you have a gaming PC that fulfills these hardware requirements, you can host a Parsec gaming session for yourself or your friends to connect to.

-You also need to be running Windows 8.1, 10, Server 2012, or Server 2016 to host.
+You also need to be running Windows 8.1, 10, Server 2012, Server 2016, or Server 2019 to host.
 Parsec cannot support Windows 7 as a host.
 It will not happen any time in the future due to Microsoft deprecating the operating system and not adding important features, like this, to Windows 7.

 HOSTING A GAMING SESSION ON PARSEC